OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

-The choice and ranking of input taxonomies are driven by the three requirements listed in the introduction: 1) OTU coverage (mapping OTUs from phylogenies to taxa in the taxonomy); 2) a backbone hierarchy in the absence of phylogenies that cover a particular clade; and 3) taxonomic coverage of the tree of life beyond the OTUs present in the input trees.
+The choice and ranking of input taxonomies are driven by the three requirements listed in the introduction: 1) OTU coverage (mapping OTUs from phylogenies to taxa in the taxonomy); 2) a phylogenetically-informed backbone hierarchy; and 3) taxonomic coverage of the tree of life beyond the OTUs present in the input trees.

 As an open science project, Open Tree of Life only uses information sources that are not subject to terms of use (data use agreement).